PHP Variables

 - Identifier: All variable names have a dollar sign ($) in front of them.

-- Beginning of name: Variable names must begin with a letter or an underscore.
+- Beginning of Name: Variable names must begin with a letter or an underscore.
 They cannot begin with a number.

-- Acceptable length: Variable names can be of any length.
+- Acceptable Length: Variable names can be of any length.

-- Acceptable characters: Variable names can include letters (A-z), numbers (0-9), and underscores (_) only.
+- Acceptable Characters: Variable names can include letters (A-z), numbers (0-9), and underscores (_) only.

 When you name variables, use names that make it clear what information is in the variable.
 Using variable names like $var1, $var2, $A, or $B doesn't contribute to the clarity of the script.